mrossinek/cobib/src/cobib/man/cobib-config.5.md

         - `ABBREV`: export the abbreviated Journal names.<br>
         - `DOTLESS`: export the abbreviated Journal names without any punctuation.<br>

+#### EXPORTERS.ZIP

+  * _config.exporters.zip.skip_files_ = False:
+    Whether file attachments should be skipped from inclusion in the exported Zip archive.

+  * _config.exporters.zip.skip_notes_ = False:
+    Whether external notes should be skipped from inclusion in the exported Zip archive.

 ### LOGGING

   * _config.logging.cache_ = `"~/.cache/cobib/cache"`: